Km 82 is the beginning point of the second hiking option. After registering, we arrive at a bridge crossing the Vilcanota River (Urubamba River).

 The architecture of Sayacmarca shows buildings constructed in different formations, including many rectangular buildings, courts, streets, ceremonial areas, and platforms, which all form a kind of functional labyrinth.

-Continuing our hike, we find a building and several platforms denominated by the Concha Marca Inca site.
+Continuing our hike, we find a building and several platforms designated by the Concha Marca Inca site.
 It shows originality and Inka design, harmonizing with nature (Pachamama).

 From afar, the mountains contemplate us as jealous guardians.
-This tunnel took thousands of hours of work to conquer a great abyss to make walking easier.
+It took thousands of hours of work to conquer a great abyss and make walking easier.

 Dr. Paul Fejos discovered Phuyupatamarca.
-It has the silhouette of a truncated pyramid.
-The platforms have the double purpose of incorporating the architecture with the hill and creating agricultural areas.
+Its silhouette resembles a truncated pyramid.
+The platforms incorporate the architecture into the hill and create agricultural areas.

-Our Kondor Path teams are native guides among the best and most experienced guides.
+Our Kondor Path teams are among the best and most experienced guides.

 A cook accompanies every group on the Inca Trail and alternative trails in Cusco.
 Almost invariably, hikers comment on the delicious Andean menu.
 Meals are a mix of local specialties and international favorites.
 We promote organic and healthy food.

 We will supply you with boiled water for the remainder of the trek.
-We recommend that hikers bring their refillable bottles to limit plastic waste on the hike; it is available in the morning to fill your bottles and every meal.
+To limit plastic waste on the hike, we recommend that hikers bring refillable bottles; they can be filled in the morning and used for every meal.

-Campsites are subject to change depending on the crowds and the season.
+Campsites can change depending on the crowds and the season.
 Our popular campsite choices are Wayllabamba, Pacaymayo, Wiñaywayna, and Phuyupatamarca.

 Porters will carry all your other supplies, including camping equipment, clothes, sleeping bags, etc. We ask all travelers to limit their belongings to 7 km/15 lbs.